Frames: Just say No!

 Journalists have long adhered to the inverse approach: start the article by telling the reader the conclusion ("After long debate, the Assembly voted to increase state taxes by 10 percent"), follow by the most important supporting information, and end by giving the background.
 This style is known as the inverted pyramid for the simple reason that it turns the traditional pyramid style around.
 Inverted-pyramid writing is useful for newspapers because readers can stop at any time and will still get the most important parts of the article.

 Journalism on the Web is definitely different from print journalism.
 For example, Melinda McAdams' case study of the Washington Post's Digital Ink notes that online newspapers allow articles to remain available online for years.
 This again means that writers can link to old articles instead of having to summarize background information in every article.
-Also, as noted by Sam Vincent Meddis, it is possible to link to full background materials and to construct digests of links to multiple treatments of an issue (as indeed I have done with the two links in this paragraph).
+Also, as noted by Sam Vincent Meddis, it is possible to link to full background materials and to construct digests of links to multiple treatments of an issue.

 Therefore, we would expect Web writers to split their writing into smaller, coherent pieces to avoid long scrolling pages.
 Each page would be structured as an inverted pyramid, but the entire work would seem more like a set of pyramids floating in cyberspace than as a traditional "article".
 Unfortunately, it is hard to learn this new writing style.
 I am certainly not there yet myself, as you can see.

 In 1996, I said that "users don't scroll."
 This was true at the time: many, if not most, users only looked at the visible part of the page and rarely scrolled below the fold.

 The evolution of the Web has changed this conclusion.
 As users got more experience with scrolling pages, many of them started scrolling.
 (See my article "Changes in Web Usability Since 1994" for more details on this and other changes.)